ILLINOIS MUNICIPAL TREASURERS ASSOCIATION

 Section 2: Delinquencies – members who fail to pay their dues within thirty (30) days from the renewal date shall be notified by the Membership Committee, and if payment is not made within the next succeeding thirty (30) days shall, without further notice and without hearing, be dropped from the rolls and thereupon forfeit all rights and privileges of membership; provided that the Board of Directors may by rule prescribe procedures for extending the time for payment of dues and continuation of membership privileges upon request of a member and for good cause.

-Whenever, in the judgment of the Board of Directors, any question shall arise which the Board believes should be put to a vote of the active membership and when it deems it inexpedient to call a special meeting for such purpose, the Board may, unless otherwise required by this Constitution & By-laws, submit such matter to the membership in writing by mail for vote and decision, and the question thus presented shall be determined according to a majority of the votes received by mail within fifteen (15) days after such submission to the membership.
-Any and all actiontaken in pursuance of a majority mail vote in each such case shall be binding upon the Association in the same manner as would be action taken at a duly called meeting.
+Whenever, in the judgment of the Board of Directors, any question shall arise which the Board believes should be put to a vote of the active membership and when it deems it inexpedient to call a special meeting for such purpose, the Board may, unless otherwise required by this Constitution & By-laws, submit such matter to the membership in writing by U.S. mail or by electronic mail for vote and decision, and the question thus presented shall be determined according to a majority of the votes received by mail or by e-mail within five (5) days after such submission to the board.
+Any and all action taken in pursuance of a majority mail vote in each such case shall be binding upon the Association in the same manner as would be action taken at a duly called meeting.